The amount of water a plant consumes may vary depending on many factors. Mistakes in this matter can lead to trouble.

 In general, you should water the Blue Spruce until it is fully rooted.
 This can occur in the second or even third year after planting.

 The best practice is to water the first and second years.
-In the first year, water as soon as the soil is a little over an inch dry because newly planted spruces are more susceptible to lack of water.
+In the first year, water as soon as the soil is slightly over an inch dry.
+Newly planted spruces are more susceptible to lack of water.

 In the second year, reduce watering and only water when the soil is 2 inches dry.
 The easiest way to check soil moisture is with a finger test.

 If the spruce is less than 3 feet tall, use 1-2 gallons of water.
 If you’ve planted a large tree, the amount of water can be 3 gallons or more.
-It is important that the water penetrates the roots and not just wet the topsoil.
+The water must penetrate to the roots and not just wet the topsoil.

 The closer you get to winter, the less you need to water.
 Autumn and winter are usually wet, so you don’t have to worry about watering.
 In winter, you almost don’t need watering at all except in very dry winters.